MicrosoftDocs/power-platform/power-platform/admin/configure-relevance-search-organization.md

 >   - owningbusinessunit (Name of lookup)
 >   - statecode (Label of optionset)
 >   - statuscode (Label of optionset)
 >   - name (Primary name field of any table.
-This may or may not be the same as the logical name (fullname, subject, etc.) of the table).
+This may or may not be the same as the logical name (fullname, subject, and so on) of the table.)
 >
 > If a common field is added to any table for Dataverse search, search will be performed for that common field across all entities.
-However, once you choose a specific table through the Record Type facet, Dataverse search will follow the settings you have defined for that specific table through Quick Find View
+However, once you choose a specific table through the Record Type facet, Dataverse search will follow the settings you have defined for that specific table through Quick Find View.

 ### Configure quick actions that appear with Dataverse search in model-driven apps

-Dataverse search experience brings some of the most frequently used actions closer to search results, to help end users complete their tasks without having to navigate to the record page in model-driven apps.
+Dataverse search experience brings some of the most frequently used actions closer to search results, to help users complete their tasks without having to navigate to the record page in model-driven apps.
 Quick actions are a small set of commands specific to a table.
-End users can see quick actions when they are interacting with search in model-driven apps running on a web browser.
+Users can see quick actions when they are interacting with search in model-driven apps running on a web browser.
 Some of the commonly used tables are configured to show a set of commands to help them complete their task without losing context.

 | Table            | Quick actions      |
 |-------------|------------------------------------------------------------|